If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

 10. OZtrail Hiker 2P & 3P Tents

-The fly is a UVTex fabric for protection against sun degradation, has heat taped seams to help prevent leaks and a No-See-Um mesh and a polyester inner for ventilation.
+The fly is a UVTex fabric for protection against sun degradation, it has heat taped seams to help prevent leaks and a No-See-Um mesh and a polyester inner for ventilation.

 The OZtrail Hiker Dome tents are an entry-level tent for beginners.